andreasmuelder/statecharts.online/chapters/08-summary-and-next-steps.md

 - **Chapter 6: Final States, Choices, and History**
   You mastered tools to control flow and preserve state, including final states, conditional branching, and both shallow and deep history.

+- **Chapter 7: Code Implementation Strategies**
+  You learned how to implement statemachines in code with different implementation strategies and common frameworks.

 ---

 ## Why This Matters